Why Lessor's Risk Insurance Can Be Important for Commercial Property Owners in CNY

 - Fire alarm: This is a system that alerts you and the fire department in case of fire.
 It can help you respond quickly and minimize fire damage to your property.
 It can also lower your fire risk rating and your insurance premium.
 It doesn’t increase your replacement cost as much as a sprinkler system.

 - Burglar alarm: This is a system that alerts you and the police in case of burglary.
-It can help you protect your property from theft or vandalism.
+It can help you address theft or vandalism exposure on your property.
 It can also lower your theft risk rating and your insurance premium.
-It doesn’t increase your replacement cost.
+It doesn't increase your replacement cost.

 How to Get a Credit for Occupying Your Own Property